 The UAS style guide, and the templates built in Mosaic, are intended to ensure that a number of accessibility requirements are met from the start.
 If you adhere to the principles in the style guide then you will meet the majority of the important criteria for accessibility.

-Lead editors on each site have access to Siteimprove, a web-based service which regularly scans the site to check for errors, including ways in which the site, or site content, does not meet accessibility requirements.
+Lead editors on each site have access to Silktide, a web-based service that regularly scans the site to check for errors, including ways in which the site, or site content, does not meet accessibility requirements.

 Site editors are responsible for resolving issues relating to the content of their site.